N$^2$M$^2$: Learning Navigation for Arbitrary Mobile Manipulation Motions in Unseen and Dynamic Environments

 The objective of the agent is to ensure that these end-effector motions remain feasible.
-Given the desired end-effector motion and the agent's base commands, we use inverse kinematics (IK) to solve for the remaining degrees of freedom in the arm.
-To achieve this objective, we extend our previous work~\cite{honerkamp2021learning} in several dimensions.
+Given the desired end-effector motion and the agent's base commands, we use inverse kinematics (IK) to solve for the remaining degrees of freedom in the arm. \myworries{The IK solver is restricted to solutions that adhere to joint limit and self-collision constraints. \myworriestwo{This means} the agent has to produce base motions such that the end-effector poses can be achieved while staying within these constraints, failure to do so will result in large deviations from the desired end-effector poses.} To achieve this objective, we extend our previous work~\cite{honerkamp2021learning} in several dimensions.
 First, we generalize the kinematic feasibility reward as

 where $ee$ and $\hat{ee}$ are the achieved and desired end-effector poses with position and orientation components $ee_{xyz}$ and $ee_{o}$, $d_{rot}$ calculates a rotational distance of the quaternions $d_{rot} = 1.0 - \langle\hat{ee_o}, ee_o\rangle^2$ and $c_{rot}$ is a constant scaling both components into a similar range.
 This allows us to explicitly trade-off precision in the achieved pose with adhering to executable arm motions within the IK solver to address the configuration jumps observed in \cite{honerkamp2021learning}.
 We use the flexible BioIK solver and regularise the IK solver with a minimum displacement goal, consisting of the squared distances of each joint, weighted by the reciprocals of the maximum joint velocities~\cite{ruppel2018cost}.
 While this restricts the arm joints to stay close to the last time step, for robots with flexible arms there may still be several possible configurations for a given end-effector motion.
 Moreover, the selected arm configuration can be important to fulfill the remaining motions.
 To increase the RL agent's control over what configuration the arm goes into, we extend its control to the torso lift joint.
-This joint is often very slow and as a consequence requires substantial look-ahead to change significantly in height.
+This joint is often very slow and as a consequence requires a substantial look-ahead to change significantly in height.
 We extend the agent's action space with a learned torso velocity and use the IK solver only for the remaining arm joints.

 An episode terminates early if the gripper deviates too much from the desired pose for more than 20 steps.
 We optimize this as an infinite horizon task, correcting for the (non-markovian) early terminations~\cite{pardo2018time} and taking into account that robots are expected to act in the real world in which they will have to continue reaching new goals after fulfilling the current task.
 To do this we continue to bootstrap the value functions in the final episode states.
 Lastly, we replace the regularization of the agent's actions' norm with a regularisation of the acceleration, incentivizing smooth instead of small actions: